 Efficient Frontier of Portfolios

 Investors prefer greater returns over lesser returns, and lower risk over greater risk.
 If 2 portfolios have the same risk, but one has a higher expected return, then any investor would obviously choose the portfolio with the higher return, regardless of their own individual aversion to risk.
-An efficient portfolio is one that offers the highest return for a given risk.
+An efficient portfolio offers the highest return for a given risk.
 Such a portfolio is said to be Markowitz efficient, named after Harry Markowitz, who, in 1952, developed a means of determining the efficient frontier by considering the expected returns and risks of each security, and the covariance of each security with every other security in the portfolio.
 The set of efficient portfolios over different levels of risk constitute the efficient frontier.

 The efficient frontier can be better understood by plotting the opportunity set of portfolios, consisting of all portfolios that are possible, in the expected-return standard-deviation space, with the expected return represented by the vertical axis and the standard deviation, representing risk, by the horizontal axis.
 Some combination of assets forms a straight line, such as the combination of assets that are perfectly correlated.